21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Zendesk is good for both enterprises and startups.
 It can be used in EdTech, SaaS, healthcare, manufacturing, etc.

-Its Al-chatbot will unload your support team, freeing it up from routine.
+Its Al-chatbot will unload your support, freeing it up from routine.
 There is an opportunity to put Answer Bot on email, messengers, live chat, and more.
 Zendesk has a lot of chart types for reporting.
 Another advantage of popularity is integrations: Zoom, Facebook, Instagram, WhatsApp, and 1000+ services.

 Price: $99 per month for a professional plan.
 It includes conversation routing based on agent skill, advanced voice capabilities, info location options, and an events connector for Amazon Web Services.